PortsMaster/PortMaster-Website/content/markdown/porting.markdown

-Following exports are needed to run the game `QML2_IMPORT_PATH` showing to qt5/qml `QT_QPA_PLATFORM=eglfs` choosing the eglfs plugin for egl gles output `QT_QPA_PLATFORM_PLUGIN_PATH`sowing to qt5/plugins.
+Following exports are needed to run the game `QML2_IMPORT_PATH` showing to qt5/qml `QT_QPA_PLATFORM=eglfs` choosing the eglfs plugin for egl gles output `QT_PLUGIN_PATH`showing to qt5/plugins.
 If you game uses a nonstandard plugin library you need to configure it on your buildhost with qmake and then copy the libraries over
 `LD_LIBRARY_PATH` to qt5/libs

 To compile QT5 for aarch64